Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are many concerns to look over when conducting a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are many things you should look for in an house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
-For expert advice get in touch now and schedule your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can be extremely costly for property managers and landlords.
+For expert assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties